Ataxic Cerebral Palsy

 In addition, sufferers of ataxic cerebral palsy are known to endure regular bouts with tremors in their hands and arms.
 These tremors have come to be known by some as intention tremors, as they often appear when someone is attempting to handle what would otherwise be a basic task such as getting dressed or eating.
 These tasks can be all but impossible when the hands and arms are shaking.

 As is the case with every other form of this condition, there is no cure for ataxic cerebral palsy.
 Ongoing therapy and some forms of medication can be effective in terms of minimizing the outward symptoms that the patient endures such as the intention tremors, but for the most part a person who suffers from this condition will be forced to learn to manage it throughout their lives.

 If your child has been diagnosed with ataxic cerebral palsy and you’re concerned that it was the result of a mistake made during the delivery process, you owe it to yourself and your child to seek the advice of experienced New York birth injury attorneys who have been holding those responsible for these diagnoses accountable for nearly 40 years.
-Contact Fitzgerald & Fitzgerald today to schedule a free initial consultation.
+Contact The Fitzgerald Law Firm today to schedule a free initial consultation.

-Fitzgerald & Fitzgerald is a national law firm and represents lead poisoning victims throughout the United States.
+The Fitzgerald Law Firm is a national law firm and represents lead poisoning victims throughout the United States.